han678/AsymptoticAURC/README.md

   - Pre-trained models for CIFAR-10/100 can be downloaded from [Zenodo](https://zenodo.org/records/10724791).
 Place the downloaded files in the `results/cifar` folder.
   - The outputs of the pre-trained models for the Amazon dataset can be found in the `results/Amazon` folder.

-## To use it in your project
+### Using the AURC Estimator in Your Project

-To evaluate AURC using our estimator, you can copy the file `utils/estimators.py` in your repo.
-If you want to use it as a loss function, you can copy the file `utils/loss.py` in your repo.
+To evaluate AURC using our estimator, you can copy the file `utils/estimators.py` into your repository.
+If you want to use it as a loss function, you can copy the file `utils/loss.py` into your repository.

 ### Visualizing the Performance of AURC Estimators